BioinformaticsSpring2015/BioinformaticsMaterials/labExercises/BioinfWk3Lab.md

 `wc -c *.seq > length.txt`

 You'll notice there is no output printed to your shell screen.
-The arrow `>` means the output is saved to the file (in this case, `legnth.txt`).
+The arrow (`>`) is a redirect, meaning the output is saved to the file (in this case, `length.txt`).
 You can view the results in Notepad++ or nano (`nano length.txt`).
 Note that the last line of the file is the total number of characters.

 If you sort `length.txt`, the shortest fasta file will be at the top of the list: